zombiiee-Dev/tic-tac-toe/README.md

 ## User Story

-- User play "Rock Paper Scissors game" with a computer.
-- User select "Rock" or "Paper" or "Scissors" and game start.
-- User selection trigger computer selection
-- Computer's selection is random.
-Result is display immediately.
+- Has two player "X" and "O".
+- Every play tick "X" or "O" on square.
+- Player has 3 "X" "O" consecutive is winner.
+- Click "Go to game start" to restart game.
+- Click "Go to move" to undo this step.

 ## Requirement

-Fork this [repo](https://github.com/trancaodua/rock-paper-scrissor-game) and read through the files.
+Fork this [repo](https://github.com/trancaodua/tic-tac-toe-game) and read through the files.
 Often time , developers are required to work with an existing codebase and improve upon.
 This is one of that time.

 Repositories has 2 brank: